 We can drill down with our new integration (via OpsNotes or EventSources) to view the messages for the log events during this time frame to identify the root cause faster.

 We have several customers using this integration already to troubleshoot faster, such as global retailer Ted Baker.
 “Unomaly’s intelligence-first approach to surfacing logs makes it easier to see which logs are important.
 Bringing these logs directly into LogicMonitor so we have them right at our fingertips when an issue occurs can really help us decrease MTTR,” said Jan Stone, Lead Monitoring Analyst at Ted Baker

 This is just a glimpse into the value we will be able to provide by bringing metrics and logs together with LM Logs.
-Stay tuned for the big reveal later this year!
+Learn more about our LM Logs platform here.
 We will be inviting select customers to a beta of LM Logs this fall.
 If you would like to be considered, let us know by filling out this form.

 Sarah Terry is an employee at LogicMonitor.